Laney422/CS5246Project8/README.md

 # CS5246Project8
 This is a repo for CS5246 Project8.<br>

+For data collection and analysis, please go to Code/Processing/Readme.MD for more details.

 To run the emotion score prediction, please firstly install the requirements.txt

 Before you train the model, please first unzip the data file.